scottkennethjackson/scran/README.md

 # scran

-A client-side React application which utilises the Yelp API to search for local businesses, sorting results by relevancy, rating or popularity.
+A client-side React application which utilises the Yelp API to search for local restaurants, sorting the results by relevancy, rating or popularity.